romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial4-en.md

   `date` and `time` are
   [more or less compatible](http://caniuse.com/#search=date).
 The type `number` is a [bit more accepted](http://caniuse.com/#search=number).
-You can notice some changes of appearance depending on the browser you are using.
+You can notice some changes in appearance depending on the browser you are using.

 * About the password, you can notice that it is written in plain text the URL if you use `method="get"`.
 For this type of sensitive data, you should use